microsoft/Azure-Databricks-NYC-Taxi-Workshop/README.md

-# Azure Databricks NYC Taxi Workshop
+# AWS Databricks NYC Taxi Workshop

+*Adapted from Azure Databricks NYC Taxi Workshop*

 This is a multi-part (free) workshop featuring Azure Databricks.
 It covers basics of working with Azure Data Services from Spark on Databricks with Chicago crimes public dataset, followed by an end-to-end data engineering workshop with the NYC Taxi public dataset, and finally an end-to-end machine learning workshop.
 The workshop is offered in Scala and Python.